Groove Is in the Heart

-"Groove Is in the Heart" is a song by American dance band Deee-Lite, released in August 1990 as their debut and lead single from their first album, World Clique (1990).
-Written and produced by the band, it was a hit in many countries, reaching number-one in Australia and on both the Canadian RPM and US Billboard dance charts.
+"Groove Is in the Heart" is a song by American dance band Deee-Lite, released in July 1990 by Elektra Records as their debut single, as well as the lead single from their first album, World Clique (1990).
+Written and produced by the band, it was a hit in many countries, reaching number one in Australia and on both the Canadian RPM and US Billboard dance charts.
 Today it is widely recognized as a classic of its genre.
+It was accompanied with a psychedelic 60s-themed music video directed by Hiroyuki Nakano.

-Background
+Composition

 Though the album version was not recorded until 1990, the song was originally written in the late 1980s; it was performed live as early as 1989.
 The backing track was built around many samples, primarily the main riff from Herbie Hancock's track "Bring Down the Birds" from the Blowup soundtrack and Vernon Burch's "Get Up", which provided the drum track and also formed the basis for the breakdown featuring a slide whistle.
 Parliament-Funkadelic bassist Bootsy Collins provided guest vocals, and the rap is provided by Q-Tip of A Tribe Called Quest.
+The repeated motif "I, I-I-I-I-I" is performed with the first word of a sample of Eva Gabor saying "I get allergic smelling hay" from the theme song of Green Acres.